- Froyle, which consists of the two villages of Upper & Lower Froyle, is situated in the North-East corner of Hampshire, some 50 miles from London.

 - Virtual Froyle, under Maps, provides a visual tour of Upper and Lower Froyle using aerial pictures.

-- We now include details of the Parish Council (now on the main menu), local Doctors (Local Services).
+- We now include full details of the Parish Council (now on the main menu), local Doctors (Local Services).

 - There is a summary of the previous day's local weather recorded at "Adams Field" each morning as well as live current weather from MeteoGroup.